 The NEM is the largest market in Australia, currently with over 53 GW of installed capacity.
 The installed capacity based on coal generation is about 23 GW and much of this is expected to retire over the next decade due to the age of these assets.
 Renewables penetration, both wind and solar, has grown strongly in this market and that is expected to continue.
-The federal Department of Environment and Energy predicts an overall renewables penetration of 50 per cent in the NEM and 55 per cent in the WEM by 2030.
+The federal Department of Industry, Science, Energy and Resources predicts an overall renewables penetration of 50 per cent in the NEM and 55 per cent in the WEM by 2030.

 Our business today is solely in Western Australia and focused on the large remote-mining industry in that state.
-The primary exports from Western Australia are iron ore, nickel and gold and these three industries are all performing well.
-Commodity prices are strong, especially iron ore.
-Iron ore exports from Western Australia are forecast to rise driven by large-scale producers ramping up production with new mines.
-The nickel industry is also experiencing an increase in demand to support both steel and battery manufacturers.
+The primary exports from Western Australia are iron ore, nickel and gold.
 Remote mining operations are exploring options to add renewable generation to their existing and new sites to reduce the amount of gas and diesel required in these operations.
-Our Southern Cross Energy facilities in the Goldfields region has a number of projects in development under our newly extended contractual arrangement to help our customer achieve their decarbonization objective.
+Our SCE facilities in the Goldfields region have a number of projects in development under our newly extended contractual arrangement to help our customer achieve their decarbonization objective.
 We expect this trend to continue and to create further opportunities for our business in Western Australia.